PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents

 \section{Conclusion}

-We introduced \thedataset, a new Portuguese dataset with 206 samples for the summarization of long documents (transcripts of public hearings held by the Brazilian Chamber of Deputies).
-We also presented, as a baseline, a custom GPT prompt to summarize the transcripts, extracting the main individuals of the hearing and their opinions.
-We discussed evaluation metrics for this task, with emphasis on detecting hallucinations in the generated summaries.
-The discussion on hallucination resulted in 4\,238 manually annotated samples that can be used to test Natural Language Inference (NLI) systems in Portuguese.
+We introduced \thedataset, a new Portuguese dataset with 206 samples for summarizing long documents (transcripts of public hearings held by the Brazilian Chamber of Deputies).
+We also presented a baseline using ChatGPT to extract the main individuals involved in the hearings and their opinions from the transcripts.
+Furthermore, we discussed evaluation metrics for this task, with a focus on detecting hallucinations in the generated summaries.
+This discussion resulted in 4\,238 manually annotated samples, which can be used to evaluate natural language inference systems in Portuguese.

-There is a lack of summarization datasets in Portuguese, and the existing ones for summarizing large documents do not include a summary of the main discussions carried out in the document. \thedataset, in addition to addressing this issue, contains summaries that have been manually verified.
+There is a lack of summarization datasets in Portuguese, and the existing ones for long-document summarization do not include summaries of the main discussions presented in source texts. \thedataset addresses this gap and, in addition, provides summaries that have been manually verified.

-We experiment the dataset with a custom GPT prompt to summarize public hearings.
-The goal is not to solve this problem, but rather to use a tool available to end users to establish a baseline that is useful for future studies.
+We experimented with the dataset using ChatGPT and a custom prompt to summarize public hearings.
+The goal is not to solve the task, but to establish a baseline using a tool readily available to end users, supporting future research.

-In this experiment to extract people's opinions, on average almost 45\% of the opinions of the samples in the dataset was extracted (recall).
-Additionally, the average precision was approximately 25\% per sample, indicating that it returned three times more opinions that were not in the reference dataset.
-We manually verified the 4\,238 generated opinions and checked whether they could be inferred with the four closest chunks of text.
-This analysis indicates that almost 12\% of the generated opinions could be hallucinations.
+In the experiment, which focused on extracting individuals' opinions, ChatGPT achieved an average recall of nearly 45\%, meaning it retrieved almost half of the opinions present in the reference dataset.
+The average precision was approximately 25\% per sample: for each relevant opinion, the system generated three others not present in the reference.
+We manually verified the 4\,238 generated opinions and checked whether they could be inferred from the four closest chunks of text.
+This analysis indicated that nearly 12\% of the generated opinions may be hallucinations.

-We proposed a method for verifying hallucinations that relies on using an LLM as a judge.
-We found that there is a clear trade-off between the number of correctly detected hallucinations and the number of false hallucinations identified.
-The more hallucinations are identified, the greater the number of false hallucinations.
+We proposed a method for hallucination detection that uses an LLM as a judge.
+Our findings reveal a clear trade-off: the more hallucinations are detected, the more valid opinions are labeled as hallucinations.
+We analyzed this relationship across three prompts and found that, for the GPT-4o, DeepSeek-V3, and Sabiá-3.1 models, the increase in valid opinions labeled as hallucinations follows a similar exponential pattern ($\approx e^{0.06x}$, where $x$ is the percentage of hallucinations detected).
+In contrast, for the GPT-4o mini model, the growth is steeper: $\approx e^{0.11x}$.

-The experiment conducted, although yielding interesting results, indicates that a real summarization system needs to be more complex than what current off-the-shelf systems allow.